kmicinski/cis531-f25/_posts/2025-11-3-final-project-instructions.md

 You should submit a **proposal** via email (kkmicins@syr.edu), which is due to me by 11/21 (the day after the second midterm).
-Your proposal should consists of a few paragraphs, and should answering the following question:
+Your proposal should consists of a few paragraphs, and should answer the following questions:

 - What is your final project topic?